UAB works to improve immunotherapy in treating gynecologic cancers

 “Switching on immune systems is not like using a dimmer switch,” Dr. Leath said.
 “On is on, so it can impact any organ system.
 But through research, we are finding ways to reduce that.
 In fact, a major part of our research mission is to determine which immunotherapies are best suited to patients according to their specific cases and then to better customize treatment plans.
 We have participated in several clinical trials that have helped advance immunotherapy overall.”

-Click here to learn more about immunotherapy at the O’Neal Comprehensive Cancer Center at UAB, and click here to learn more about immunotherapy research and experimental treatments.
+Click here to learn more about immunotherapy at the UAB O’Neal Comprehensive Cancer Center, and click here to learn more about immunotherapy research and experimental treatments.

 By using this site you agree to our Privacy Policy.